sfigg/commercialization-public/customize/enterprise/hibernate-once-resume-many-horm-.md

 * The UWF overlay must be configured to use RAM mode.
 HORM does not support disk-backed overlays.

 UWF does not filter hibernation files from being written to disk.
 If you want to protect the preconfigured state of your device, lock down any functionality that can modify the hibernation file.
 For example, disable hibernation, hybrid sleep, and fast startup on your device for standard user accounts so that the saved hibernation file is not overwritten when entering a sleep, hibernate, or shutdown state.

-## HORM and Unified Extensible Firmware Interface (UEFI) capable devices

-When you install Windows 10 on a UEFI-capable device, the installation procedure always creates a hidden system partition.
-UWF cannot protect hidden partitions.

-Since HORM requires all fixed partitions to be protected, you cannot use HORM on any device that contains a hidden partition, including all UEFI capable devices.

 ## Configure HORM